 TOC (auto-generated)

-Before you start providing tax or BAS agent services (which include tax (financial) advice services) to a client, we recommend you have a written agreement with the client setting out the terms and conditions of the engagement.
+Before you start providing tax agent or BAS services to a client, we recommend you have a written agreement with the client setting out the terms and conditions of the engagement.
 This agreement can include a variety of written communications, including a formal agreement, a standard form handout, a brochure, leaflet or electronic communication.

 Issue a letter of engagement for each client